RobMeades/ioc-server/README.md

 - `5678` is the port number on which the `ioc-server` should listen for HTTP connections,
 - `~/chuffs/live/chuffs` is the path to the live playlists file that the `ioc-server` will create (i.e. in this case `chuffs.m3u8` in the `~/chuffs/live` directory),
 - `-t` indicates that a TCP connection is expected (otherwise UDP packets),
+- `-s` the duration of each HLS segment file in milliseconds (defaults to 1000),
-- `-p` indicates the maximum length of the playlist to store in seconds (defaults to 7),
+- `-p` indicates the maximum length of the HLS playlist in seconds (defaults to 7),
 - `-o` the number of seconds of inactivity after which to assume that we are out of service and reset the stream (defaults to 300),
 - `-r ~/chuffs/audio.pcm` is the (optional) raw 16-bit PCM output file,
 - `-l ~/chuffs/ioc-server.log` will contain the (optional) file for log output from `ioc-server`.